Wsheerio/webmConverter/README.md

 Duration/Stop Time

-Enter the duration/stop time in seconds or hh:mm:ss, clicking the button will change from duration to stop time.
+Enter the duration/stop time in hh:mm:ss, clicking the button will change from duration to stop time.

-    54.123
+    00:30:1471.163
     01:34:12.123

 Size limit